Membership Types

 HSFGR may offer several membership types.
 The following categories are recognized unless otherwise updated by the Board

-- Junior members may access youth programs and awards but do not hold voting authority or enter into binding agreements on behalf of HSFGR.
+- Junior Breeder Members do not hold voting authority or enter into binding agreements on behalf of HSFGR.

 - Lifetime Membership – A Commitment to Heritage